Sourdface/example-retro-3d/README.md

 The rendering engine is based on a few core concepts:

-- Only use basic 2D geometry functions for drawing, even for 3D objects.
-(Primarily rectangles.)
+- **Only use basic 2D geometry functions for drawing, even for 3D objects.** (Primarily rectangles.)
-- Use a coordinate system based on a unit that is meaningful to the physics engine: Grid cells.
+- **Use a coordinate system based on a unit that is meaningful to the physics engine: Grid cells.**
-- Determine canvas resolution based on the number of pixels in a cell, not the other way around.
+- **Use the lowest resolution possible.** Canvas resolution based on the number of pixels in a cell, not the other way around.**
-- Use the lowest resolution possible.
-- Represent colors in the lowest bit depth possible.
+- **Represent colors in the lowest bit depth possible.** Currently, color is represented using 9-bit color (3 bits per color channel) for every object drawn to the screen, and no alpha transparency is used.
+Lighting effects are achieved by choosing a different color for a rectangle out of the possible 9-bit color palette based on distance from the camera and the object's "base" color.

 ## Physics